kwhitley/treeize/README.md

   input: {
     delimiter:          ':',    // delimiter between path segments, defaults to ':'
     detectCollections:  true,   // when true, plural path segments become collections
+    everythingIsCollection: false, //when true, every nested object is a collection (useful if you cannot guarantee that collections are in english plural form, e.g. when it's in a different language)
     uniformRows:        false,  // set to true if each row has identical signatures },
   output: {